What is a catheter?

 - Keep the area where the catheter is inserted clean.
 You should wash it gently using mild soap.
 Rinse well and dry thoroughly afterwards.

 - Wash your hands before and after touching the area where the catheter is inserted.

-- Avoid the use of talcum powder as this may irritate your skin.
+- Avoid the use of talcum powder.

 - Drink plenty of water as it will help to flush bacteria from your bladder and urinary tract, unless you have a medical condition which means this is not possible.

-Last reviewed: July 2015
+Last reviewed: May 2022